 Life Story Books can be narrated to a personal historian for those who cannot or simply choose not to write their life stories.
 To be honest, most people are better story tellers than story writers.
-Sam, our resident personal historian and founder of The Cheerful Word, has a knack for gently and professionally guiding each individual through the interview process toward a very specific goal of content desired in an individual’s memoir.
+Ruth Anne (a.k.a.
+Sam), our resident personal historian and founder of The Cheerful Word, has a knack for gently and professionally guiding each individual through the interview process toward a very specific goal of content desired in an individual’s memoir.

 The results can be Conversational Memoirs (audio only), Classic Life Story Books, Vintage Life Story Books, or an Heirloom Legacy Book.
 Depending on your budget and your desire for a legacy life story, you choose the service that best fits you.